yoramvandevelde/wp-cli_attack_object_cache/README.md

 <snip>
 ```

-Although this code should not be trusted by default it is.
+Although this code should not be trusted but by default it is.
 And so this is a nice attack vector.
 Anyony that executes wp-cli-phar in this installation will execute the code in object-cache.php by default.
 So let's see how we could use this.

 Let's setup an imaginary hosting environment:
 - Any webserver, SQL server etc you wish
+- The PHP-FPM process will run as a non-priviliged user with a /sbin/nologin shell.
 - PHP-FPM configured with a php.ini that disables
 	- proc_open
 	- popen